-The other main implication is with regards to organic matter.
-If you amend soil by turning in (burying) course organic matter such as leaves or straw and they end up buried in a layer, or if you drop 6 inches of soil on top of a big layer of course material such as sticks or straw, you could be creating a course layer underneath a fine layer.
+The other main implication is with regard to organic matter.
+If you amend soil by turning in (burying) coarse organic matter such as leaves or straw and they end up buried in a layer, or if you drop 6 inches of soil on top of a big layer of coarse material such as sticks or straw, you could be creating a coarse layer underneath a fine layer.

 This is the same situation where that soil will get very wet before water will drain out.
 If straw is incorporated very well, this will not occur, but if it is just turned under, it will.